TeskaLabs/asab/docs/getting-started/installation_first_app.md

 === "Cloning from git repository"

-    To install ASAB from a master branch of the git repository, you can use the following command:
+    You can clone it from master branch using pip:

     ``` bash
     pip install git+https://github.com/TeskaLabs/asab.git